agnedil/Portfolio/README.md

-# Portfolio
-My non-proprietary projects
+# Portfolio of non-proprietary projects

-## Instruction Fine-Tuning of Llama 2 7B Model
+### Instruction Fine-Tuning of Llama 2 7B Model

 This documentation outlines the process of instruction fine-tuning the Llama 2 7B model using the Supervised Fine-Tuning (SFT) method, incorporating Parameter Efficient Fine-Tuning (PEFT), Low-Rank Adaptation (LORA), and 4-bit quantization techniques.